Glo-riah/Microsoft-Movie-Studio-Project/README.md

 The notebook that contains the project can be found here https://github.com/Glo-riah/Microsoft-Movie-Studio-Project/blob/main/movie_studio%20(4).ipynb

-The pdf file that contains the project can be found

-The presentation for this project can be found
+The presentation for this project can be found here https://github.com/Glo-riah/Microsoft-Movie-Studio-Project/blob/main/MICROSOFT%20MOVIE%20STUDIO%20PROJECT.pdf